 Alternatives to dental financing

-Whether you don’t qualify for financing due to your credit score or you’re simply wanting other alternatives to dental financing, there are other ways to pay for the care that you want or need.
+Whether you don’t qualify for financing due to your credit score or you want to explore alternatives to dental financing, there are other ways to pay for the care that you want or need.

 1. Use your dental insurance

-If you have dental insurance, it may cover some of your procedures as long as you see an in-network dental provider.
-If you need a procedure done, start by looking at your dental coverage to understand what is and isn’t covered and at what percentage.
+If you have dental insurance, it may cover some of your care if you see an in-network dental provider.
+If you need a procedure done, start by looking at your dental coverage to understand what is and isn’t covered and at what percentage you will personally be responsible for.
 Then, find a dentist that’s in the provider network, meaning they will be covered at a higher rate.
 You can do this online or by contacting your insurance company.

-While most insurance companies won’t cover dental procedures 100%, using your insurance and an in-network dentist can help make your bill smaller.
+While most insurance companies won’t cover dental procedures 100%, using your insurance and an in-network dentist can help lower your bill.

 2. Shop for less expensive care